In its annual report of 1872, the Lighthouse Board described the need for a new light to mark Kedges Strait:

 The tower is topped by an octagonal lantern room, surrounded by a railed gallery.
 The first light to be shown from the new lighthouse was fixed white, and issued from a fifth-order Fresnel lens, but the station received a fourth-order lens in 1919, when a lens swap was made with Virginia’s Cherrystone Lighthouse.
 Today, the light characteristic is a white flash every six seconds, complimented by two red sectors to warn mariners of nearby shoals.
 With a focal plane of forty-seven feet, the white light has a range of eight miles and the red light a range of six miles.

 Before the installation of radio and telephone technology in the 1920s, there was no way for the keepers to communicate with the mainland.
 This was of great concern to the keepers’ families, who must have worried that the distant lighthouse could be wrenched by the ice or struck by an errant ship.
-The keepers were forced to make an eight-mile journey in a small skiff for shore leave, and the opportunity to visit family was seldom delayed except in extreme weather.
+The keepers were forced to make an eight-mile journey in a small skiff for shore leave, but the opportunity to visit family was seldom delayed except in extreme weather.
 During the service of keeper Henry Columbus Sterling, who oversaw the lighthouse from 1904 to 1937, keepers worked for one week and had shore leave for one week.
 This meant that Sterling had to take four trips to and from the shore a month, which he made in a tiny sailboat.

 In 1988, the U.S. Coast Guard Cutter Chokecherry docked at the station and made some general repairs.
 A sealant and paint coating were spread over the brick masonry, and workers scraped and then painted the upper portion of the caisson.
 This was a downgrade from the recommended maintenance, which called for a thorough sandblasting of the whole caisson visible above the water.
 The Coast Guard crew also removed some aged and yellowed acrylic panes from the lantern and replaced them with glass, which allowed greater visibility of the light.
 Cracks in the lower deck were filled in and the entire surface was covered with sturdy roofing materials designed to resist the elements.